 Sometimes you need cash right now.
 Luckily, there are plenty of options available to you if you’re in urgent need of cash.
-While most of the options suggested in this article are on the Web or are attainable through the sharing economy, there are quite a few offline options as well.
-So, without further ado, we’re proud to give you 35 ways to make money right now!
+While most of the options suggested in this article are on the web or are attainable through the sharing economy, there are quite a few offline options as well.
+So, without further ado, we’re proud to give you the best ways to make money right now!

 We get it.
 Sometimes you need to make extra money right away to cover an unexpected emergency.
 The good news is that there are legitimate ways you can make money in just one day.

 Paid online surveys remain one of the most popular ways to make money immediately.
 They’re super simple to find and complete, they have plenty of payment options, and they’re available to virtually everyone.

 To complete online surveys, simply find your favorite survey site, fill out a profile, and complete the surveys you’re invited to.

 You’ll need to watch out for a few potential issues if you choose this option.
 In particular, it’s common on survey sites to be sent surveys you don’t actually qualify for because of specific demographics or some other restriction.
 (For example, a site will send you surveys that are only available to men between the ages of 18-24, but you’re a 30-year-old woman.)

 However, you’ll typically be told that you don’t qualify for these surveys at the outset, so you won’t have to spend time on the surveys that don’t apply to you.